JuliaDzyuba/event-calendar/app/README.md

 ### Deployment

-The app for production will be automatically build in the 'dist' folder.<br />
+The app for production will be automatically build in the 'calendar' folder.<br />
 The build is minified.
 It correctly bundles in production mode and optimizes the build for the best performance.<br />
 Your app is ready to be deployed!

 ### Attention

-Not use the calendar folder, it is ready build (only for viewing).
+Not use the 'calendar' folder, it is ready build (only for viewing).
-The calendar folder here was added only for fast deploy app in github-page.
+The 'calendar' folder here was added only for fast deploy app in github-page.